MikPoik/flux-image-editor/replit.md

 ### Data Storage
 - **PostgreSQL** database using Neon serverless
 - **Drizzle ORM** for database operations and migrations
-- **Object Storage** using Replit's object storage service for image files
+- **Google Cloud Storage** for image file storage and serving with CDN capabilities
 - **Session storage** in PostgreSQL for user authentication

 ## Key Components